-Please feel free to visit me during my office hours at any time during the semester.
-I am here to help!
-If you can't make my office hours due to a scheduling conflict, please set up an appointment with me; it is not an imposition!
 Communicate, communicate, communicate!
+If something is occurring that is presenting you with difficulties in this class, let me know.
+Don't be intimidated.
+I am here to assist you in success and will do my best to help you achieve it.
 Talk to me!
 The easiest and most reliable way to contact me is via email.
 I check it fairly frequently.
-Please do not leave a message for me in the main department office or send a text message.
+Please do not leave a message for me in the main department office.